This article has been written after having spent substantial time in this city ourselves.

 Let us kick start with a fantastically beautiful Chinese courtyard hostel; Red Lantern House.

 It’s a traditional Beijing hutong hostel, decorated with classic Chinese lanterns and decor.

-If you’re looking to experience a more local downtown Beijing, this is the place to stay.
+So you have asked where to stay in Beijing?
+And the answer is the Red Lantern Hostel – if you’re looking to experience a more local downtown Beijing, this is the place to stay.

 Choose between private or dorm rooms of up to 4 people.

 For a nice change, there are no bunk beds here so you won’t have to fight for the bottom bunk!